najmulcse/najmulcse/README.md

-# 👋 Hello, I'm Najmul Hasan
+# 👋 Hello, I'm M. Najmul

 🎯 Full-Stack Web Developer | Backend Engineer | System Integrator
 With over **9 years of experience**, I specialize in designing and developing secure, scalable, and high-performance web applications.
 My work spans a wide array of industries and technologies, focusing on delivering production-ready systems that solve real business challenges.